 The ShipBob integration with Shopify is so easy that even I can do it — and I need a reminder of how to turn on the TV.
 It’s that seamless and intuitive that even my mom, in her 60s, has helped me.
 I showed her how to use ShipBob’s technology and it was so easy for her, too.

 Kula Cloth has grown quickly — it’s really becoming an essential and standard piece of gear!
 I love seeing people on the trail with their kulas.
 It’s a bonding moment.
 I even get messages about women who were complete strangers and have became friends from conversations over their kulas.

 I’ve also been fortunate to ship orders to customers from around the world.
-The process of shipping internationally to optimize costs has been easy.
+The process of shipping internationally to optimise costs has been easy.
 There’s no difference on my website for international shipping except adding tariff codes on products.
 Otherwise ShipBob handles everything for me.
 Best of all, the price that ShipBob charges to ship internationally is less than it costs for me to print a USPS label myself.